ASML Holding

+ASML was founded in 1984 as a joint venture between the Dutch technology companies Philips and ASM International.
+It became a fully independent corporation in 1995.
+ASML's corporate headquarters is in Veldhoven, just outside the city of Eindhoven in the Netherlands and is the location for research, development, manufacturing and assembly.
+ASML employs more than 42,000 people from 143 nationalities and relies on a network of nearly 5,000 tier 1 suppliers.
+ASML has a worldwide customer base and over 60 service points in 16 countries.
+It has offices in the Netherlands, the United States, Belgium, France, Germany, Ireland, Israel, Italy, the United Kingdom, China, Hong Kong, Japan, South Korea, Malaysia, Singapore, and Taiwan.

+The company is listed on both the AEX and Nasdaq stock exchanges, as ASML.
+It is also a component of the Euro Stoxx 50 and Nasdaq-100.

 Products

-ASML produces the photolithography machines used in the production of computer chips.
+ASML produces the photolithography machines used in the production of integrated circuits, called "scanners".
 In these machines, patterns are optically imaged onto a silicon wafer that is covered with a film of light-sensitive material (photoresist).
 This procedure is repeated dozens of times on a single wafer.
 The photoresist is then further processed to create the actual electronic circuits on the silicon.
 The optical imaging that ASML's machines deal with is used in the fabrication of nearly all integrated circuits and, as of 2011, ASML had 67 percent of the worldwide sales of lithography machines.